Bearing-Distance Flocking with Zone-Based Interactions in Constrained Dynamic Environments: Abstract

 \section{Abstract}

 This paper presents a novel zone-based flocking control approach suitable for dynamic multi-agent systems (MAS).
 Inspired by Reynolds behavioral rules for \textit{boids}, flocking behavioral rules with the zones of repulsion, conflict, attraction, and surveillance are introduced.
-For each agent, using only bearing and distance measurements, behavioral deviation vectors quantify the deviations from the local separation, local and global flock velocity alignment, local cohesion, obstacle avoidance and boundary conditions, and strategic separation for avoiding alien agents.
-The control strategy uses the local perception-based behavioral deviation vectors to guide each agent's motion.
-Additionally, the control strategy incorporates a directionally-aware obstacle avoidance mechanism that prioritizes obstacles in the agent's forward path.
-We also introduce a simplified flocking model where agents interact with their neighbors within a single perception zone, without dividing it into separate interaction zones.
-Simulation results validate the effectiveness of the models in creating flexible, adaptable, and scalable flocking behavior.
+For each agent, using only bearing and distance measurements, behavioral contribution vectors quantify the local separation, local and global flock velocity alignment, local cohesion, obstacle avoidance and boundary conditions, and strategic separation for avoiding alien agents.
+The control strategy uses the local perception-based behavioral contribution vectors to guide each agent's motion.
+Additionally, the control strategy incorporates a directionally aware obstacle avoidance mechanism that prioritizes obstacles in the agent's forward path.
+Simulation results validate the effectiveness of the model in creating flexible, adaptable, and scalable flocking behavior.
+Asymptotic stability and convergence to a stable flocking configuration for any initial conditions provided the interaction graph is a spanning tree are demonstrated.
+The flocking model's reliance on locally sensed bearing and distance measurements ensures scalability and robustness, particularly in scenarios where communication is unreliable or resource-intensive.
+This makes it well-suited for real-world applications demanding seamless operation in highly dynamic and distributed environments.